raspdevpy/ccdoc/guide/Text/Array/arrayShift.md

 # $arrayShift

-Removes and returns the last element in an array.
+Removes and returns the first element in an array.

 ## Usage